frhan/study/Java/OCP/3-generics-collections.md

 ````

 # To Remeber
-* `HashSet` does not guarantee any iteration order, making A and D correct.
+* `HashSet` does not guarantee any iteration order.
 ```java
 Set<Number> set = new HashSet<>();
 set.add(null); //compile successfully